BlockchainCommons/BCSwiftSecureComponents/Docs/04-ENVELOPE-EXPRESSIONS.md

 Since every Envelope has a unique digest, any Envelope expression can be replaced by its digest as long as the expression can be found that matches it.
 In some cases, certain expressions may be so common as to be designated "well known".
 In this case they can be represented by their digest alone or even a small tagged integer, trusting that the recipient of a Envelope can resolve the expression should they wish to evaluate it.
 Expressions that solve problems in specific domains and include placeholders for their arguments may be good candidates for this, one example being common cryptocurrency spending conditions.

-Even for expressions that are not "well known," like any other `Envelope`, an expression could appear as a reference to a `Digest` with one or more `dereferenceBy` assertions that tell the evaluator how to retrieve the expression that belongs in that place.
+Even for expressions that are not "well known," like any other `Envelope`, an expression could appear as a reference to a `Digest` with one or more `dereferenceVia` assertions that tell the evaluator how to retrieve the expression that belongs in that place.

 ## Example Expressions